metacpan/metacpan-cpan-extracted/distros/A/Amazon-S3/README.md

 As noted, this module is no longer a _drop-in_ replacement for `Net::Amazon::S3` and has limitations and differences that may make the use of this module in your applications questionable.
+Additionally, one of the original intents of this fork of `Net::Amazon::S3` was to reduce the dependencies and make it _easy to install_.
+Recent changes to this module have introduced new dependencies in order to improve the maintainability and provide additional features.
+Installing CPAN modules is never easy, especially when the dependencies of the dependencies are impossible to control and include XS modules.

 - MINIMUM PERL

-    Technically, this module should run on versions 5.10 and above, however some of the dependencies may require higher versions of `perl` or install new versions some dependencies that conflict with other versions of dependencies...it's a crapshoot when dealing with older `perl` version and CPAN modules.
+    Technically, this module should run on versions 5.10 and above, however some of the dependencies may require higher versions of `perl` or some versions of the dependencies that conflict with other versions of dependencies...it's a crapshoot when dealing with older `perl` versions and CPAN modules.

     You may however, be able to build this module by installing older versions of those dependencies and take your chances that those older